winxp5421/reifr.net/README.md

-# reifr.net
+# Reifr.net
-Signed Canaries for reifr.net

-Script for generating signed canaries and an archive of canaries for the reifr.net domain.
+This repository holds signed canaries for reifr.net